joshuaKnauber/visual_scripting_addon_docs/visual_scripting_docs/docs/developers/create_node.md

 At the end of this page, you can find an empty example node which you can copy to quickly get started.

-In theory you could put multiple nodes into one file, but we don't recommend doing that to keep you files better organized.
+In theory you could put multiple nodes into one file, but we don't recommend doing that to keep your files better organized.

 ##Setup